-• For maximum capacity and stability of an all-plate load, overlap or "butterfly" small plates on right side, as shown.
+For maximum capacity and stability of an all-plate load, overlap or "butterfly" small plates on right side, as shown.

-Cereal/soup bowls may be loaded front to back, side to side and along the outer edge depending upon the shape.
+Cereal/soup bowls may be loaded in a variety of ways, depending upon the shape of the bowls.

-Plates may be loaded front to back or side to side with pots, pans, mixing bowls and large cookware.
+Plates may be loaded front to back or side to side with pots, pans and large cookware.